How do you become a monk?

 The first step is to become acquainted with one or several communities by staying and sharing their life for a time as a guest.
 If one monastery seems more suitable or congenial than others, then it is right to go back and spend more time there.

-After several stays as a guest, a person may ask to become a postulant, a stage which can last for anything up to a year.
+After several stays as a guest, a person may ask to become a postulant, a stage which usually lasts several months.

 If this is seen by the abbot or prior and his council to have worked out, and the candidate wishes to continue, then he embarks on a one year period as a novice.
 As a novice, he will be under the direction of a spiritual father who will guide him in his monastic formation.
 The novitiate year ends with simple profession for three years.